-- Associate or Joint Venture - AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-Current - AASB 2021-7c Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply] - AASB 2022-5 Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants - These amendments are not expected to have any material impact on the financial report on initial application. - AASB 2022-10 Amendments to Australian Accounting Standards - Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities - These amendment may result in changes to the fair value of non-financial assets.
-The impact is yet to be quantified - AASB 2023-1 Amendments to Australian Accounting Standards - Supplier Finance Arrangements
+- Sale or Contribution of Assets between an Investor and its - Sale or Continuoun of Assets between an investor and its Issociate or Joint Venture AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-Current - AASB 2021-7c Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128

+- amendments in AASB 2014-10 apply] AASB 2022-5 Amendments to Australian Accounting Standards Lease Liability in a Sale and Leaseback AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants These amendments are not expected to have any material impact on the financial report on initial application. - AASB 2022-10 Amendments to Australian Accounting Standards Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities

+These amendment may result in changes to the fair value of

+- non-financial assets.
+The impact is yet to be quantified.

-These amendments may result in additional disclosures in the case of applicable finance arrangements.
+AASB 2023-1 Amendments to Australian Accounting Standards - Supplier Finance Arrangements - These amendments may result in additional disclosures in the case of applicable finance arrange